wealthledger/docu/README.md

-        decimal(null) CostFX "Cost FX that was applied, should be to reference currency of portfolio" string(null) CostFXCurrencyPair "Source and target currencies of the Cost FX concatenated" enum(null) Source "Source, typically custodian, of the balance" int(null) MessageId "Message from the balance originated" int(null) MessageIndex "Index in the message from where the balance originated" }
+        decimal(null) CostFX "Cost FX that was applied, should be to reference currency of portfolio" string(null) CostFXCurrencyPair "Source and target currencies of the Cost FX concatenated" enum(null) Source "Source, typically custodian, of the balance" uuid(null) MessageId "Message from the balance originated" int(null) MessageIndex "Index in the message from where the balance originated" }
 ```